ONLINE COURSES: GUIDE III

 But mostly, if you're at the place where you have your course created and don't have much else yet, you need traffic.
 So I've got to cover some traffic strategies to help you sell your course!

 Traffic is often a significant problem for anyone selling products, services, or online courses.
 Bringing in traffic is a skill all on its own and one that a lot of folks underestimate.

 There are dozens of different strategies for gaining traffic, but in reality, there are only two main types; free and paid.
 I’ll go through each of them here and give you a summary.
-You can learn more about the Traffic to Courses program.

 In most cases, you pay by the visitor with paid traffic.

 One benefit of paid traffic is that you typically don't have to create any additional content to use it.
 And since you already spent the time creating content for your course, not creating other content may be very appealing.

 The primary sources for paid traffic consist of Google Adwords and Facebook Ads.
 There are also a few other ad platforms, including; Bing Ads, LinkedIn Ads, Twitter Ads, YouTube Ads, and Instagram for Business.

 There are many different types of free traffic opportunities.
 Free traffic sources mainly include social media, content creation, Q & A marketing, and outreach.